-Туре Construction/time reference Example Zero 'if' + present, + present lf you heat water, it boils.
-First any time condition + any time result If it wing we'll go to the sinema First 'if' + present, + future If it rains, we'll go to the cinema instead. future condition and future result Second 'if' + past, + 'would/could' + bare infinitive If they won the lottery, they'd buy a new car. future condition and future result [or] present condition and present result If they had more money, they would buy a new car. [or] If they had more money, they could present condition and future result buy a new car.
-Third lf + past perfect, + modal + 'have' + past participle past condition and past result If I had taken an earlier train I would not have been late for my meeting.
+Туре Construction/time reference Example Zero 'if' + present, + present If you heat water, it boils. any time condition + any time result First 'if' + present, + future If it rains, we'll go to the cinema instead. future condition and future result Second 'if' + past, + 'would/could' + bare infinitive If they won the lottery, they'd buy a new car. future condition and future result [or] If they had more money, they would buy a new car. present condition and present result [or] If they had more money, they could present condition and future result buy a new car.
+Third If + past perfect, + modal + 'have' + past participle past condition and past result If I had taken an earlier train I would not have been late for my meeting.